tripolskypetr/garch/README.md

 Key difference from GARCH: parameters are found via **normality criterion** (D^2 minimization), not MLE.
 No distributional assumptions on the return series — truly model-free.
 Uses Nelder-Mead for optimization.
 After fitting, **df** is profiled via grid search over the Student-t log-likelihood (same as HAR-RV).

+After D^2 optimization, weights are **rescaled via OLS** on the realized variance series to minimize forecast error.
+This keeps NoVaS model-free (D^2 selects lag structure) while making it QLIKE-competitive with HAR-RV.

 **Two-stage calibration:**

 - **Stage 1** — D^2 minimization: discovers lag structure via normality criterion (model-free).
 Produces `weights` (a_0, ..., a_p).